MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ---
 # Browse more safely with Microsoft Edge

-This article describes how Microsoft Edge provides safer browsing to enhance your security on the web.
+This article describes how Microsoft Edge provides enhanced security on the web.

 ## Overview

 Microsoft Edge is designed to give you more control over your browser’s security when browsing the web and visiting unfamiliar sites.
-With enhanced security, users can browse the unfamiliar parts of the web more securely, protected by additional security mitigations and protections.
+With enhanced security, users can browse unfamiliar parts of the web more securely, protected by additional security mitigations and protections.

 The web platform has a lot of power designed to give site visitors a smooth and intuitive browsing experience using Javascript, web notifications, permissions, and so on.
 That power can translate to more exposure when a user visits an untrustworthy site.
 By empowering you to enhance your security on Microsoft Edge, we're shifting conventional and well-established assumptions on how we think about protecting users from the unknown and unfamiliar.